-- 1.4.1 "Association" means the Vancouver Island University Faculty Association. - 1.4.2 "B.C.G.E.U." means the bargaining unit within Vancouver Island University which is represented by local of the British Columbia Government Employees' Union. - 1.4.3 "Collective Agreement" means the combination of provisions of the former Common Agreement dated March 30, 2001 with local provisions that constitute a collective agreement between Vancouver-Island University and the Association. - 1.4.43 "C.U.P.E." means the bargaining unit within Vancouver Island University which is represented by local of the Canadian Union of Public Employees. - 1.4.54 "Dean" means the Appropriate Dean, Director, or Senior Administrator. - 1.4.65 "Joint Administration and Dispute Resolution Committee" or "JADRC" means the committee established under Article 16.2. - 1.4.76 "Joint Labour-Management Committee" means a committee formed by the parties with equal representation from the Association and the Employer. - 1.4.87 "VIUFA" means the bargaining unit within Vancouver Island University which is represented by the Vancouver Island University Faculty Association. - 1.4.98 "Ministry" means the Ministry that includes responsibility for Vancouver Island University. - 1.4.109 "Post-Secondary Employers' Association" or "PSEA" means the Employers' association established for post-secondary collegessecial-purpose teaching universities and institutes under the Public Sector Employers' Act. - 1.4.1110 "University" means Vancouver Island University as the employer. - 1.4.1211 "Vice-President" means the Aappropriate Vice-President.
+- 1.4.1 "Appropriate Senior Administrator" refers to the faculty member's administrative manager, as identified by the University at the time of the faculty member's initial appointment.
+Should the faculty member's administrative manager change, such change will be communicated to the faculty member.
+The manager may be a Dean or Associate Dean, Director, Associate Vice-President, University Librarian, Registrar, or Chief Information Officer, for example. - 1.4.2 "Association" means the Vancouver Island University Faculty Association. - 1.4.23 "B.C.G.E.U." means the bargaining unit within Vancouver Island University which is represented by local of the British Columbia Government Employees' Union. - 1.4.34 "C.U.P.E." means the bargaining unit within Vancouver Island University which is represented by local of the Canadian Union of Public Employees. - 1.4.45 "Dean" means the Appropriate Dean, Director, or Senior Academic Administrator of an individual Faculty. - 1.4.56 "Joint Administration and Dispute Resolution Committee" or "JADRC" means the committee established under Article 16.2. - 1.4.67 "Joint Labour-Management Committee" means a committee formed by the parties with equal representation from the Association and the Employer. - 1.4.78 "VIUFA" means the bargaining unit within Vancouver Island University which is represented by the Vancouver Island University Faculty Association. - 1.4.89 "Ministry" means the Ministry that includes responsibility for Vancouver Island University. - 1.4.910 "Post-Secondary Employers' Association" or "PSEA" means the Employers' association established for post-secondary colleges, special-purpose teaching universities and institutes under the Public Sector Employers' Act. - 1.4.101 "University" means Vancouver Island University as the employer.

-1.4.1312 Year:
+- 1.4.142 "Vice-President" means the appropriate Vice-President. - 1.4.123 Year: